Pluto0104/todo-app-using-react/README.md

 - Offline capable (Progressive Web App).
 - No analytics/tracking cookies.

-## Website

-The project can accessed at: [just-another-todo-app.vercel.app](https://just-another-todo-app.vercel.app/) 👈

 ## Build it yourself

 If you want to run from source, make sure that you have NodeJS installed (Latest / LTE supported).